This is July and August combined news letter.

 Secretary Laurie Montag

-As always, please do't hesitate to contact me if you have questions or need assistance with all things Elk.
+As always, please don’t hesitate to contact me if you have questions or need assistance with all things Elk.
 There is voicemail on the lodge phone, or you may contact me as below.
 See you at the Lodge!

 Laurie Montag / secretary@elks80.org / 402.202.6673 by text or phone Laurie Montag / secretary@elks80.org / 402.202.6673 by text or phone.